epam/lib-obj-c-attr/README.md

 #libObjCAttr - attributes for your code

 libObjCAttr is attribute-oriented programming for Objective-C language.
-It is compile-time based with support of Xcode features such as auto-completion and tracing of errors.
+It is compile-time based with support of Xcode auto-completion and errors tracing features.
 We nailed every aspect of implementation including performance so attributes will never be a bottleneck.

 Our solution helps to reduce complexity of code, makes it compact and self-documented.
 There are a lot of languages with attributes support, we added Objective C into that list.